Reviving Royal Grandeur: The Replica Throne of Phu Mong

 Discover Phu Mong Private Dining at Ancient Hue Garden House– where imperial elegance lives on in every detail

 At Ancient Hue, in our pursuit of offering the highest level of cultural and aesthetic experience, every detail is thoughtfully curated with deep reverence for Vietnam’s imperial heritage.
 From architecture to interior decor, even the refined setting of Phu Mong Private Dining is crafted by master artisans who are actively involved in preserving the legacy of the royal citadel.
+To enrich the journey, we also provide imperial costumes exclusively tailored for guests by seamstresses whose families have served generations within the royal court.
+Here, every moment is a vivid and immersive passage back to the grandeur of ancient Hue’s royal life.

 Picture 2 : Throne hosted in Phu Mong Dining